 At Key Stage 3 (KS3) we focus on transferrable skills, independent learning and higher-order thinking skills.
 In Year 9 we offer our student’s clear, differentiated progression routes into Key Stage 4 (KS4).

-Our aim is to enable all of our students to leave the school as well rounded, responsible citizens, ready to play an active and productive role in society.
+Our aim is to enable all of our students to leave the school as well as rounded, responsible citizens, ready to play an active and productive role in society.